Yorkshire12th September 2017 by webspinner

 Telephone : 07793 676981

 Our Branch Meetings used to take place at Calverley Methodist Church Hall, Leeds.
 They started at 2pm and there were usually two dealers in attendance, plus a club auction that started at about 3pm.

-Our Branch Meetings take place on the first Sunday of every month, starting at 1pm, at Windhill Conservative Club, 39 Carr Lane, Shipley BD18 2NQ.
-They usually last for a couple of hours and end about 3pm.
-There is always a good selection of cards, and our regulars are all very welcoming and knowledgeable.
-So why not pop along?
+We then moved to The Windhill Conservative Club, 39 Carr Lane, Shipley BD18 2NQ.
+These meetings were on the first Sunday of every month, starting at 1pm, usually lasting for a couple of hours, and ending about 3pm.
+There was always a good selection of cards, and our regulars were all very welcoming and knowledgeable.

 http://www.yorkshireeveningpost.co.uk/your-leeds/nostalgia/leeds-cigarette-card-club-is-playing-to-its-strengths-1-6901407 is slightly outdated, and refers to the time when we used to meet at Calverley Methodist Church in Leeds, but it is still a good read!